CyberKite/MC-BE_ServerWebhook/README.md

 shortcut with the icon for extra fancy launching.

 ## How to use:
-just run the Be_LaunchServer.
+just run the BE_LaunchServer.
 It'll do everything for you.
 i recommend using shortcuts.
 also don't seperate the powershell script and the batch script.
 I'm too lazy to search the whole filesystem.